-Carolyn Deere Birkbeck is a Senior Researcher at the Graduate Institute’s Global Governance Centre.
+Carolyn Deere Birkbeck is a Senior Researcher at the Graduate Institute’s Global Governance Centre and Director of the Forum on Trade, Environment & the SDGs (TESS).

 Carolyn Deere Birkbeck is a Senior Researcher at the Graduate Institute’s Global Governance Centre, where she conducts research on the politics and governance of global trade, environment, sustainable development and intellectual property.
-She is currently leading a research project on the political economy and regulation of the global plastics economy, supported by the Swiss Network of International Studies, and convenes its group of experts from IGOs, stakeholder groups, and academia.
+At the Centre, she leads a research project on the political economy and regulation of the global plastics economy, supported by the Swiss Network of International Studies.
+She is also the director of the Geneva-based Forum on Trade, Environment and the SDGs, created in partnership with UNEP and the Graduate Institute.

 In 2019, she was awarded a joint Associate Fellowship of Chatham House’s Global Economy and Finance departments and its Hoffmann Centre for Sustainable Resource Economy, where her work focuses on a forward-looking agenda on trade and sustainability.
 She is also a Senior Research Associate at the University of Oxford’s Global Economic Governance Programme.
 Carolyn is also the founder and Board Chair of Global Policy Reporting, a Geneva-based non-profit organization dedicated to open access, independent and professional news reporting, which houses Intellectual Property Watch (launched in 2004) and Health Policy Watch (launched in 2019).